DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 * PayPal Payments Standard (PPS)
 * PayPal Express Checkout (EC)

-A direct post approach is where the customer remains on the website, but the payment form is submitted directly from the customer’s browser to the payment gateway and a response is sent directly back to the customer with a one time authentication code or "token" that is then used by Drupal to immediately communicate with the payment gateway's API to validate the payment.
+A direct post approach is where the customer remains on the website, but their card data is submitted directly from the customer’s browser to the payment gateway and a response is sent directly back to the customer with a one time authentication code or "token" that is then used by Drupal to immediately communicate with the payment gateway's API to validate the payment.
+There are two flavors of direct post: setting an HTML form's action attribute to a 3rd party API endpoint or achieving the same with Javascript.

 Example direct post solutions: